gbermudez2/Reverse-Shell-Detection-Homelab/README.md

   - Kali Linux as the attacker machine.
 - Splunk for Security Information and Event Management (SIEM) capabilities like log ingestion and analysis.
 - Sysmon for Windows Event Log enrichment.
+- Metasploit for simulating the reverse shell attack.

 ## Steps
 ### Setup